1. Jetty Island, Everett

 "Beautiful in the spring with all the blooms!
 I take everyone who visits me there!"

 (and pool) in Tacoma’s north end is a family's dream.
 The redesigned park has an accessible playground, skate options, basketball courts, picnic tables and green playfields.
+Kandle Park

-The redesigned Northacres Park and new spray pad was popular almost before it opened, early in the summer of 2012, for good reason.
+was popular almost before it opened, early in the summer of 2012, for good reason.
 In addition to the new state-of-the-art spray pad, a huge draw in itself, it also has a fantastic new two-part playground (for toddlers and older kids), hiking trails, a great hill to roll down and more.
+Northacres Park and new spray pad

 "Great mid-way meet up for all my Seattle pals since we moved north," says a fan.

 If you, like me, hadn't heard of the

 between Idaho and Montana, it's worth going to the website to browse more photos to get a feel for why it's been called one of the most Route of the Hiawatha rails-to-trails beautiful paths in the world.

 The gravel trail, completed in 2001, follows the former path of the Milwaukee Railroad, you ride through 10 tunnels that burrow through the Bitterroot Mountains (including, most famously, the 1.5-mile Taft Tunnel, and crosses seven high former railroad trestles.
 Dramatic, and, because it's flat, still family-friendly.

 8. Cal Anderson Park, Seattle